 2018: Major U.S. Congressional milestones

 It’s fairly rare that midterm elections in the United States have made major news or generated much fanfare.
 But after two years of Donald Trump as president, Americans were mobilized to vote like never before.
-The 2018 midterm elections saw a surge of amazing firsts for women in government: the youngest woman ever elected to Congress, Alexandria Ocasio-Cortez; Ilhan Omar and Rashida Tlaib, the first Muslim woman elected to Congress; and Sharice Davids and Deb Haaland, the first Indigenous women in Congress.
+The 2018 midterm elections saw a surge of amazing firsts for women in government: the youngest woman ever elected to Congress, Alexandria Ocasio-Cortez; Ilhan Omar and Rashida Tlaib, the first Muslim women elected to Congress; and Sharice Davids and Deb Haaland, the first Indigenous women in Congress.
 Plus, a record number of women were elected to the House of Representatives; 101 House seats are now filled by women, soaring past the previous record of 85.
 While this is incredible, that’s still only 23.2 percent of the total House—we have a long way to go!
 Read these facts and figures about the Equal Rights Amendment—which still isn’t law.